Deepan-Karmakar/p5.js-tutorial/Beyond-the-canvas.md

 ## Element specific listeners

-Every elements has it's own `mouseOver()`, `mouseOut()` methods that get called when you move the mouse over or off of the individual element.
+Every element has its own `mouseOver()`, `mouseOut()` methods that get called when you move the mouse over or off of the individual element.
 To program a specific action to happen when one of these events occurs, you pass in either a function or the name of a function as the argument to these methods.

 In the example below, we are attaching a behavior that hides the uniforn image when you mouse over the canvas, and shows it again when you mouse out (off of) the canvas.